erezmus/erezmus.github.io/src/posts/doing-layouts-with-vue.md

 the reactive `layout.name` property.

-As a last step, we need to change our `App` component to use the router's layout property:
+As a last step, we need to change our `App` component to use the router's layout property instead of the layout data property as done earlier.

 *src/App.vue*
 ```markup